deepin-community/texlive-base/texmf-dist/doc/latex/tkz-euclide/README.md

 ## History
+- 5.06c
+     - Correction of a bug with the macro \tkzLabelAngle and the option “angle”
+     - Added \tkzSetUpCircle
+     - Correction of some typos
+     - Remove some french texts

+- 5.05c Correction of the documentation.

+- 5.04c Some files have been renamed.

+- 5.03c Correction of the file tkz-obj-lua-points-spc.tex.
+Bug in the macro `\tkzDefBarycentricPointTwo`.
+  Add macro  |\tkzDrawEllipse|;

+- 5.02c Correction of the file tkz-lib-eu-shape.tex.
+Remove duplicate macro inside tkz-draw-eu-points.tex  (ex tkz-obj-eu-draw-points.tex);

+- 5.01c Correction of the date of the file tkz-euclide.sty.
+Cleaned up the file tkz-tools-lua-math.tex.
+Added file tkz-obj-eu-points-spc.tex;

+- 5.00c Added the "lua" option to the package, allowing to perform most of the calculations with "lua".
+This saves time and precision;

-- 4.25c.
-Remove \input{tkz-obj-eu-draw-triangles.tex} from the list of files to load.
+- 4.25c Remove \input{tkz-obj-eu-draw-triangles.tex} from the list of files to load.

-- 4.24c.
-Correction of a bug in the macro `\tkzMarkAngle`;
+- 4.24c Correction of a bug in the macro `\tkzMarkAngle`;
          Modification of the macro `\tkzDefCircle[apollonius]`;

-- 4.23c.
-Correction of a bug in the macro `\tkzDrawSemiCircle`, Modification of `\tkzDefRadicalAxis`,
+- 4.23c Correction of a bug in the macro `\tkzDrawSemiCircle`, Modification of `\tkzDefRadicalAxis`,
          Remove old codes,
          Correction of  the documentation;